hscale/publish_my_data/README.md

 ##Contributing

 If you want to issue a patch, bug fix or feature, please just issue a pull request (with tests where appropriate).
 Before accepting your first pull request, we ask you to send us an email agreeing to assigning to Swirrl the copyright for all project contributions.
-We will release any contibutions under the MIT license.
+We will release any accepted contibutions under the AGPL license.

 ###Style Guidelines